ptaconet/modisfast/README.md

 # ROI and time range of interest
 roi <- st_as_sf(data.frame(geom = "POLYGON ((-5.82 9.54, -5.42 9.55, -5.41 8.84, -5.81 8.84, -5.82 9.54))"), wkt="geom", crs = 4326) # a ROI of interest, format sf polygon
-roi_id <- "korhogo"  # a name for the area of interest time_range <- as.Date(c("2017-01-01","2017-01-30"))  # a time range of interest
+time_range <- as.Date(c("2017-01-01","2017-01-30"))  # a time range of interest
 ```